• Home

 • Taxes

-• Tax Return in Germany 2024 – Essential Guide for Expats
+• Tax Return in Germany 2026 – Essential Guide for Expats

-Tax Return in Germany
+Tax Returns in Germany

 Filing a German tax return can lead to tax refunds when you declare various expenses.
 In this guide, you'll learn when it's necessary to file a tax return, the potential savings, and important considerations during the process.

 Filing taxes is probably something that most people don’t look forward to.
-However, it’s often beneficial: on average, most employees in Germany receive an average tax refund of around €1,000 each year.
+However, it’s often beneficial: many employees in Germany receive a tax refund each year.
+According to the latest Destatis income tax statistics, the average refund for employees was around €1,240 per filed return.
 This money is yours, and without a tax declaration, it would stay with the government.
 Here’s everything you need to know about income tax returns.

 Why do you need a tax return?